lijinhan21/lijinhan21.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am Jinhan Li(李谨菡), a senior-year undergraduate student majoring in Computer Science and Technology at [IIIS](https://iiis.tsinghua.edu.cn/en/), [Tsinghua](https://www.tsinghua.edu.cn/en/) (a.k.a.
 [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/), directed by [Andrew Chi-Chih Yao](https://iiis.tsinghua.edu.cn/yao/)).
-I'm now working as a student intern in Professor [Yuke Zhu](https://yukezhu.me/)'s group at [UT Austin](https://www.utexas.edu/).
+I was fortunate to work as a student intern in Professor [Yuke Zhu](https://yukezhu.me/)'s group at [UT Austin](https://www.utexas.edu/).
 Previously, I was fortunate to work in Professor [Yi Wu](https://jxwuyi.weebly.com/)'s group at [IIIS](https://iiis.tsinghua.edu.cn/en/).

 My research interests center on machine learning and robotics.
-I'm enthusiastic about using AI to solve real-world problems, such as creating robots that can be reliable companions for human, in the hope that my work can contribute to making a better society.
+I'm enthusiastic about using AI to create intelligent robots that can be reliable companions for human, in the hope that my work can contribute to making a better society.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.